indimail/indimail-virtualdomains/README.md

 ### Build flash

 Optional.
-Required only if you want a configurable ncurses based menu system to configure a system for administering emails using a dumb terminal
+Required only if you want a configurable ncurses based menu system to configure a system for administering indimail using a dumb terminal

 ```
 $ cd /usr/local/src/indimail-virtualdomans/flash-x